bernhardAxonIvy/doc/source/designer-guide/introduction/menus.rst

 2 - Help (Designer Guide)
    Opens the Help browser to access this documentation here.

-3 - About Axon Ivy Designer
+3 - About |ivy-designer|
-   Shows system information about the used Axon Ivy Designer application (e.g. version and build number).
+   Shows system information about the used |ivy-designer| application (e.g. version and build number).